cnosdb/docs/docs/en/latest/manage/subscriptions.md

 The SQL for creating the subscription in the current CnosDB is as follows:

 ```
-CREATE SUBCRIPTION test ON public DESTINATIONS ALL "127.0.0.1:8903"
+CREATE SUBSCRIPTION test ON public DESTINATIONS ALL "127.0.0.1:8903"
 ```

 At this time, if any data is written to the current CnosDB node, the data will be synchronized copied and forwarded to `127.0.0.1:8903`.

 ## Alter Subscription

-We can use `ALTER SUBCRIPTION` to alter the subscription.
+We can use `ALTER SUBSCRIPTION` to alter the subscription.

 ### Syntax